m4r35n357/VisualOptimizers/README.md

 5 | Lower limit
 6 | Upper limit

-Parameters 3 and 4 are multiplied within the script to give a "budget" of evaluations for Nelder-Mead and random.
+Parameters 3 and 4 are multiplied within the script to give a "budget" of evaluations for Nelder-Mead.

 Example
 ```